Foundation-Devices/passport-firmware/DEVELOPMENT.md

 If you are using `just` commands, then signing the firmware can be done by running the following command with the desired version:

     just sign 1.0.7

+It will build the firmware first if necessary.

 #### Building the Bootloader
 To build the bootloader do the following: